neos/flow-development-collection/Neos.Flow/Documentation/StyleGuide/StyleAndUsage.rst

 Kickstarter
 -----------

-A small application provided by the Kickstart paackage, which generates scaffolding for packages, models, controllers and more.
+A small application provided by the Kickstart package, which generates scaffolding for packages, models, controllers, and more.